Shalimar Gardens, Lahore: Background

 The site of the Shalimar Gardens originally belonged to the Arain Mian Family Baghbanpura.
 Mian Muhammad Yusuf, then the head of the Arain Mian family, ceded the site of Ishaq Pura to the Emperor Shah Jahan in order for the gardens to be built.
 In return, Shah Jahan granted the Arain Mian family governance of the Shalimar Gardens, and the gardens remained under their custodianship for over 350 years.

 History

-Construction of the gardens began on 12 June 1641, and took 18 months to complete.
-During the Sikh era, much of the garden's marble was pillaged and used to decorate the Golden Temple and the Ram Bagh Palace in nearby Amritsar, while the gardens' costly agate gate was stripped and sold by Lehna Singh Majithia.
+Construction of the gardens began on 3 Rabi-ul-Awwal 1051AH(6 June 1641), and took 17 months and 14 days to complete.
+During the Sikh Empire, much of the garden's marble was pillaged and used to decorate the Golden Temple and the Ram Bagh Palace in nearby Amritsar, while the gardens' costly agate gate was stripped and sold by Lehna Singh Majithia.

 In 1806 Maharaja Ranjit Singh ordered the Shalimar Gardens to be repaired.

 The Gardens were nationalised in 1962 by General Ayub Khan because leading Arain Mian family members had opposed his imposition of martial law in Pakistan.

 The annual Mela Chiraghan festival used to take place in the gardens until General Ayub Khan forbade it in 1958.